 2. Sanitize the Home

 Because baby roaches love water and humid conditions, you are advised to clean any place with spilled water right away.
 Also, it is better to clean up all enclosed damp areas as well as surfaces.
 Keep your home as clean as possible, particularly inside kitchen food cupboards, behind the fridge and stove, and in the bathroom.
+You can hire home cleaning service to do this task for you.

 3. Fix Any Water Leaks.